-A problem arouse among Particular Baptists in 1878 when four articles of religion were added to the original 31 Articles of religion adopted my many who subscribed to the Gospel Standard magazine.
+A problem arose among Particular Baptists in 1878 when four articles of religion were added to the original 31 Articles adopted by many who subscribed to the Gospel Standard magazine.

-These articles have been referred to as 'Duty Faith Articles' and were written to prevent the prevent the practice of offering the gospel to men rather than preaching Christ to men.
-It is the opinion of this author that these added articles were badly written and it would have served the cause of God and truth better had they been withdrawn and rewritten.
-This was the recommendation given to the Bierton Particular Baptist when issues arising from these badly worded articles arose.
-This matter may be read in, 'The Bierton Crisis' under chapter 15 headed, 'My Version of Article 26' and Chapter 19 and heading 'Mr Royce and the Added Articles'.
+These additions have come to be referred to as the "Duty Faith Articles," and they were written to prevent the practice of offering the gospel indiscriminately to all men, rather than faithfully preaching Christ to men.
+It is the opinion of this author that these added articles were poorly written and that it would have better served the cause of God and truth had they been withdrawn and rewritten.
+This was also the recommendation given to the Bierton Particular Baptists when issues arose due to the unclear wording of these articles.

+This matter is further addressed in The Bierton Crisis, particularly in Chapter 15, titled My Version of Article 26, and Chapter 19, titled Mr. Royce and the Added Articles.

-The following history has been reproduced for the benefit of those who wish to learn from the mistakes of others and so not to repeat the same mistakes in their generation.
+The following historical account has been included for the benefit of those who wish to learn from the mistakes of others, so as not to repeat them in their own generation.